facebook/react-native-website/docs/the-new-architecture/use-app-template.md

 Follow the steps below to enable the New Architecture and build the app you just created.

+### Enable Hermes

+Hermes is an open-source JavaScript engine optimized for React Native.
+We highly recommend using Hermes in your application.
+With Hermes enabled, you will be able to use the JavaScript debugger in Flipper to directly debug your JavaScript code.

+Please [follow the instructions on the React Native website](hermes.md) in order to enable Hermes in your application.

+### Platform configuration

 #### Target OS

 <Tabs groupId="platform" defaultValue={constants.defaultPlatform} values={constants.platforms} className="pill-tabs">